August 9, 2021

 Sometimes, you can just hold your own hand when you feel triggered or put on your favorite sweater and watch your favorite movie.
 Finding healthy ways to soothe these intense feelings can be a very freeing experience because it puts you back in control of what you do and, ultimately, how you feel.

 What we experience in our minds is often not even a tiny snippet of the whole picture.
-It allows you to examine how you feel and gives you as much space as you need to do so.
+Journaling allows you to examine how you feel and gives you as much space as you need to do so.

 8. Developing a healthy relationship with food.

 Researchers are now discovering that your brain is very, very involved in what happens in your gut.
 So, creating a healthy, well-rounded, and enjoyable diet can significantly impact your mental health.
+Life is painful, but it is also wonderful.
+Healing from trauma is a part of that beauty.
+Just know that you aren’t alone in this.

 There is no need to walk this path alone, so don’t.
+Follow these steps to start trauma therapy and PTSD treatment in Houston